mithunpaul08/fever-baselines/README.md

 # UOFA- Fact Extraction and VERification

+# What is it?
+This is a fact verification system that will be unlexicalized.
+The advantage of this system is that it is domain transferable.
+This is a follow up on the recently concluded Fact Verification(FEVER) challenge and workshop.
+Details can be found at the fever [homepage](http://fever.ai/)

+# Software Dependencies

-This code is built on top of sheffield's fever baseline.
+code is built on top of sheffield's fever baseline.
 So we assume you have installed all the required documents they mention in their [readme file](https://github.com/sheffieldnlp/fever-baselines)

 Apart from that you will need PyProcessors over Docker.
 After you have installed [Docker](https://www.docker.com/), do: